jolo2734/Masters_degree/README.md

 # Masters_degree
-For my Master's degree.
+For my Master's degree: "Analiza podatności i automatyzacja bezpieczeństwa w klastrach Kubernetes"/"Vulnerability analysis and security automation in Kubernetes clusters".
 Maily to save all yaml files for Kubernetes deployments.
 Maybe for IaaC.

 Everything apart from deploying VMS will be automated by ansible or by bash scripts.